 What is different in PMBOK 6?

 In PMBOK 6th edition, the processes are organized around the process groups.
 Since processes are more relevant to the process group as compared to a knowledge area, PMBOK 6th edition has organized processes by process groups.
 As already mentioned, PMI listens to the practitioners and hence brought about this change in PMBOK 6th edition.

 Change #1: Changes in total chapters in PMBOK 6th edition

 PMBOK 6th edition consolidates these chapters.
 We have a new chapter on what a project manager is supposed to do.
-In addition to this, the skills and competencies you should possess as a Project manager are now aligned to the PMI Talent Triangle.
+In addition to this, the skills and competencies you should possess as a Project manager are now aligned with the PMI Talent Triangle.

 What is PMI Talent Triangle?

 As a contemporary project manager, it is not enough if you have technical skills.
 The dynamically changing project environment and the evolving trends in the industry necessitate the project manager to have additional skills.
 What are the skills needed?